Additional /datacompare arguments

 Excludes columns from the comparison if they match the given expression.
 To turn off the option, specify: No, N, Off, False, F. /mimask:<expression/N>

-Includes objects to comparison if they match the given expression by using the /miobjmask argument and specifying the needed mask expression.
+Includes objects in the comparison if they match the given expression by using the /miobjmask argument and specifying the needed mask expression.
 To turn the option off, specify No, N, Off, False, F. /miobjmask:<expression/N>

 Specifies a path to the report file.
 Note, that in this case there is no need to specify the file format separately. /report:"D:\report_file.html"